Skip to main content

 A photo of Connor Grady smiling.

-Connor Grady ('23), from Seattle, Washington, majored in General Engineering (with a Sustainable Engineering Concentration), with minors in Sustainability and Design Thinking.
+Connor Grady ('23), from Seattle, WA, majored in General Engineering (with a Sustainable Engineering Concentration), with minors in Sustainability and Design Thinking.
 He currently works as R&D Test Engineer at Antora Energy in the Bay Area.

 Connor's project, Designing an Equitable Shared Solar Program for Income-Qualified Multifamily Housing, focused on designing a shared rooftop solar program for multifamily housing in socially vulnerable communities.
 His research was conducted to inform the strategic creation of a program designed to incentivize rooftop solar energy installations.